elementor/elementor/readme.txt

 == Changelog ==

+= 3.0.8.1 - 2020-09-14 =
+* Fix: Reverted Shape Dividers are in front other elements in Chrome 85 fix due to display glitches ([#12393](https://github.com/elementor/elementor/issues/12393))
+* Fix: Auto Columns control setting causes layout to be displayed in one row in a Social icons ([Topic](https://wordpress.org/support/topic/sloppy-updates/), [#12519](https://github.com/elementor/elementor/issues/12519))

 = 3.0.8 - 2020-09-14 =
 * Fix: Additional cases of Global Style inconsistencies in Editor and Frontend ([#12363](https://github.com/elementor/elementor/issues/12363))
 * Fix: Edit with Elementor button is missing from the admin top bar in some cases since WordPress 5.4 ([#11728](https://github.com/elementor/elementor/issues/11728), [#12175](https://github.com/elementor/elementor/issues/12175))